Preparing for Your Surgery

-- Signs/symptoms of cold or flu (fever, cough, sinus drainage, nausea, vomiting, diarrhea, etc.) should all be reported to your surgeon's office right away.
+- Signs/symptoms of cold, flu or COVID (fever, cough, sinus drainage, nausea, vomiting, diarrhea, etc.) should all be reported to your surgeon's office right away.

 - Scratches, bug bites, bruises, abrasions, rashes, blisters, etc. of the operative extremity should be reported to your surgeon's office right away.

-- With advanced notice, we can try to avoid any delays to your scheduled joint replacement.
+- With advanced notice, we can try to avoid any delays to your scheduled surgery.

 - Will I get to speak to the person doing my anesthesia before my surgery?

 - Before surgery, you and your anesthesia provider will discuss your history and review the anesthesia plan; this is when you'll be able to voice all of your questions and concerns.

 - Make sure to communicate any anesthesia concerns you have during your pre-op call with your Nurse Navigator.

 - Are there certain medications I should avoid?